yuchenw/Flood-Index/README.md

 The outputs, named as `SimDaily data`, are files with `dat` extension showing simulated daily flow and nutrient loads of each sub-basin.
 We provided outputs from our study as examples on the Google Drive folder `SimDaily` (https://drive.google.com/open?id=0Bz2-pWCMig8fTEJtSlNIZG44M3M).
 Under this folder, the folder `Sensitivity_Test` contains 30 `zip` files, while the folder `Climate_Model` contains 10 `zip` files.
 Each file represents one scenario, containing 57 `dat` files, one for each sub-basin.
 For example, `sim_daily1` means the simulated values of sub-basin 1.

-We provide the MATLAB script `batchRun_example1.m` as an example to demonstrate the use of these functions to create `SimDaily data`.
+We provide the MATLAB script `batchRun_example1.m` as an example to demonstrate the application of these functions to create `SimDaily data`.

 ### Calculate the level of two-year flood of each sub-baisn.